vinayaksh42/Image-Security/README.md

 # Image-Security
  HOW TO USE THIS PROJECT
    1. Download this repo on your system.
-   2. Extract this downloaded zip file.
+   2. Extract the downloaded zip file.
    3. Make sure you have Flask(1.0.0) installed in your system, if not:- run this command in command prompt